Tesla is cutting prices in China

 Tesla (TSLA) announced the price cuts on its official Weibo account late Tuesday, saying the move was possible because of the lower import tariffs.

 In cash terms, the savings are significant.
-The price of the most expensive Model X will be cut to 1.3 million yuan ($204,000) from 1.4 million yuan ($219,000), according to a Tesla sales executive in China who asked not to be named because he's not a company spokesman.
+The price of the most expensive Model X will be cut to 1.3 million yuan ($204,000) from 1.4 million yuan ($219,000), according to a Tesla sales director in Beijing who asked not to be named because she's not a company spokesperson.

 The cheapest version of the Model S will now cost 710,600 yuan ($111,200), down from 758,900 yuan ($118,800).